Types, Severity and Classification of endometriosis - adenomyosis

 Haemorrhagic ascites Endometriosis

-Endometriosis associated with haemorrhagic ascites is a rare condition.
-Can contain up to 6-10 litres and Is Believed to be similar to a Meigs syndrome
+Endometriosis associated with haemorrhagic ascites is a rare condition and the abdomen can contain 6-10 litres.
+We believe as published the mechanism is similar to a Meighs syndrome 2008_ussia_ascites

 History of classifications